ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Introduction

-We show experimentally (Sections~\ref{sec:training} and \ref{sec:experiments}) that ProtoArgNet outperforms the state-of-the-art prototypical-part-learning models ProtoPNet \cite{chen2019looks}, ProtoTree \cite{NautaBS21}, ProtoPShare \cite{RymarczykST021}, ProtoPool \cite{protoPool} and PIP-Net \cite{Nauta23} in terms of classification accuracy and the ability to encode and detect spatial relationships in images, supported by a number of ablations and the study of the cognitive complexity of local explanations derived from the sparsification of QBAFs obtained with ProtoArgNet.
+In summary, we make the following main contributions: \begin{itemize} \item We propose \emph{super-prototypes}, which are class-specific combinations of prototypical-parts that allow capturing spatial relationships between them. \item We present \emph{ProtoArgNet}, a novel prototypical-part-learning approach integrating super-prototypes and QBAFs for improved performance and interpretability. \item We show experimentally that ProtoArgNet outperforms the state-of-the-art prototypical-part-learning models ProtoPNet \cite{chen2019looks}, ProtoTree \cite{NautaBS21}, ProtoPShare \cite{RymarczykST021}, ProtoPool \cite{protoPool} and PIP-Net \cite{Nauta23} in terms of classification accuracy, explanation complexity, and the ability to encode and detect (non-linear) spatial relationships in images.